 Constantine Bay is a village and beach on the Atlantic coast of North Cornwall.
-St Constantine’s Well, and a historic site, is accessible by public right of way on Trevose Golf Club’s golf course.
+St Constantine’s Well, and a historic site, is accessible by a public right of way.
 The area was a favourite holiday location of Margaret Thatcher during her premiership and the current Prime Minister, David Cameron is following in her footsteps.

-Let’s just hope they don’t break any bones in their feet while playing golf.
+Let’s just hope they don’t break any bones in their feet while visiting.
 If they do and the accident that caused the break was not their own fault, they may have cause to make a persona injury claim using injury solicitors in Constantine Bay to help.